POLICIES, PRACTICES, AND PROCEDURES

 9 Renewing/Extending an Associateship Award

 NRC Research Associateship awards are made for one or two years depending on the policy of the federal laboratory.
 Awards may be renewed for a second and possibly a third year, upon mutual agreement of the Laboratory Program Representative, Research Adviser, and NRC Research Associate, and pending the availability of funds.
-Renewals are generally for 12 months, but in special cases can be granted for shorter periods, less than 12 months but at least 6 months.
-In some cases an extension may be requested to bring research to a logical conclusion of up to 3 months.
+Renewals are generally for 12 months, but may be granted for shorter periods.

-9.1 At least two months before the end of your tenure, you and your Research Adviser will receive notifications regarding the renewal of your Associateship Award.
+9.1 At least three months before the end of your tenure, you will receive a notification regarding the renewal or extension of your Associateship Award.